search icon

 • Signature of the company’s authorized person

-Then, your business owners will need to voluntarily and formally trade in their ownership in your previous entity for ownership shares in the new entity.
-Finally, you’ll need to draft and file a document usually called a certificate of merger with your Secretary of State to officially merge the two companies.
+Then, the business owners need to voluntarily and formally exchange their ownership in the previous entity for ownership shares in the new entity.
+Finally, the business owner needs to draft and file a document, usually called a Certificate of Merger, with the Secretary of State to officially merge the two companies.

 The other option is to perform a nonstatutory conversion.
-Much like the statutory merger, this starts with the formation of a new business entity.
+Much like the statutory merger, this process starts with the formation of a new business entity.
 The other steps are fairly similar as well: there’s a transfer of assets, a transfer of ownership, and a dissolution of the original entity.

 In Conclusion

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
-If you have specific questions about any of these topics, seek the counsel of a licensed professional.
+For specific questions about any of these topics, seek the counsel of a licensed professional.

 zenbusiness logo

-Written by Team ZenBusiness
+Written by ZenBusiness Editorial Team

 Start Your LLC